CloudM-Migrate/documentation/Engineering-Reference/GoogleDestinationAO.md

 Force acceptance of all migrated appointments.

-Change Conditions: All calendar events will be accepted when enabled, regardless of source status.
+Change Conditions: All calendar events will be accepted when enabled regardless of source status.

 ### Appointment Privacy <a name="apppriv"></a>
 {: .no_toc }